SeldonIO/seldon-core/docs-gb/inference.md

 ---
-description: Learn how to make inference requests in Seldon Core 2 using REST, gRPC, and Kafka protocols.
-This comprehensive guide covers synchronous and asynchronous inference, request routing, pipeline metadata handling, request ID tracking, and best practices for deploying ML models and pipelines in production environments.
+description: Learn how to perform model inference in Seldon Core using REST and gRPC protocols, including request/response formats and client examples.
 ---

 # Inference